-In 2020, the industry was expected to reach $10.3 billion, with 108,107 businesses employing 160,111 people.
+In 2020, the window cleaning industry was expected to reach $10.3 billion, with 108,107 businesses employing 160,111 people.
 The building exterior cleaners industry is predicted to continue to grow from 2020 to 2025.
 An increase in the number of businesses and continued growth in per capita disposable income is thought to continue driving its expansion.
 Reduced office vacancies and increased commercial demand also bode well for the window washing industry.

 Some window washing businesses also provide exterior power washing.
 See the industry overview for power washing businesses.